1.0 Nonprofit Standard Mail

 Packages addressed from, to, or between overseas military Post Offices must meet the standards in 601.1.0 through 601.9.0.
 All containers of liquids and substances that easily liquefy must be packed, with enough absorbent material to take up all leakage in case of breakage, inside a second sealed waterproof container.

-[10-3-16] A hard copy PS Form 2976-R, Customs Declaration and Dispatch Note, may be completed and presented with mailpieces at a retail service counter or an electronically generated PS Form 2976 or PS Form 2976-A must be applied to mailpieces sent to APO, FPO, and DPO addresses as required in the “Overseas Military/Diplomatic Mail” section of the Postal Bulletin.
+[10-3-16] A hard copy PS Form 2976-R, Customs Declaration and Dispatch Note, may be completed and presented with mailpieces at a retail service counter or an electronically generated PS Form 2976, PS Form 2976-A, or PS Form 2976-B must be applied to mailpieces sent to APO, FPO, and DPO addresses as required in the “Overseas Military/Diplomatic Mail” section of the Postal Bulletin.
 When a customs declaration is required, the surface area of the address side of the item to be mailed must be large enough to contain completely the applicable customs declaration, postage, and any applicable markings, endorsements, and extra service labels.